imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaToueg/results.rst

 If there is a cyclic dependency in the WFG, then we should expect that, the variable "free" for the initiator process can never be True.
 If there is no cyclic dependency in the WFG involving the initiator process, than we see that the variable "free" becomes True because the initiator process is able to grant some resources to other processes.

 We implemented the Lai-Yang Snapshot Algorithm and the Bracha-Toueg Deadlock Detection Algorithm by employing the pseudocode descriptions given by in [Fokking2013]_.
 We used the same message types given in the descriptions to achieve the message passing between the components.
 The make the component who is the initiator of the basic algorithm send itself "DETECTDEADLOCK" message to trigger the algorithm.
 Depending on whether the initiator process can set the variable "free" to True, the algorithm detects the deadlock.
+An important note here is that, waiting for DONE and ACKNOWLEDGE messages should not prevent receiving and sending GRANT and NOTIFY messages.
+Therefore, we increased the number of threads executing in a component to 3 to reflect the asynchronous wait operations.

 Results
 ~~~~~~~~